National Parks: Explore the Wilderness of Nepal

 Langtang National Park (1,710 sq km)

-Home to varied wildlife such as red panda, musk deer, Himalayan Tahr, langur, etc., this park sees several species of rhododendron bloom in the spring.
+Home to varied wildlife such as red panda, musk deer, Himalayan Tahr, langur, etc., this park sees several rhododendrons bloom in the spring.
 It includes vegetation ranging from subtropical to alpine.
 Some ethnic groups living in the park can also be found in small villages.
 The Tamang Heritage Trek, Langtang Helambu Trek, Ganja La Pass Trek, and Langtang Valley Trek are all excellent options for exploring this park.
 In addition, one can explore the entire Langtang region with the Langtang Gosaikunda trek.

 Rara National Park (106 sq km)